 TorchPAC is a bipartisan student advocacy club that has dedicated itself to strengthening the U.S.-Israel relationship.
 Our club focuses on lobbying and supporting policies that not only support Israel, but also benefit the U.S. by reaching out to Members of Congress as well as self-identified student leaders on campus.
 We need your help!
 We have to stay involved and influence our Representatives to keep supporting Israel!
 Staying informed and voicing our opinions will really enable us to make a difference.
-Contact Michael Harris.
+For information, contact Zak Kukoff.

 Yovel: The Green Zionist Alliance

 A student-club affiliate of the Green Zionist Alliance, Yovel brings together environmentalism, social justice, Judaism and Zionism to help change the way that we interact with each other at NYU and in the world.
 Our mission is to nurture our divine sparks by fostering an environmentally minded community caring about nature, food justice, peace and spirituality on campus, in New York City, in Israel and in the world.